ku-cylee/ca-mgmt-server/docs/api.md

     - 200
     - 403
         + Requester is not TA.
-        + Requester is not an author of lab `labName`.
+        + Requester is neither admin nor the author of the lab `labName`.
     - 404
-        + Requester is not TA.
         + Lab `labName` does not exist.
         + Lab `labName` is deleted.
-        + Requester is neither admin nor the author of the lab `labName`.

 ## Submission